sonwezali/tx-locator/README.md

 # tx locator

-this code calculates the coordinate of the second transmitter according to the coordinate of the first and known transmitter and some angle between the two transmitters with respect to the receiver
+this code calculates the coordinates of the second transmitter according to the coordinates of the first and known transmitter and some angle between the two transmitters with respect to the receiver